Last Updated on June 24, 2022 by Thalia

 But after a few hours, I felt guilty.

 I felt guilty for my lack of motivation.
-I felt guilty for wasting precious time where I wasn’t working on my business.
+I felt guilty for wasting precious time when I wasn’t working on my business.

 And before we jump to conclusions, this had nothing to do with social media.
 Yes in the past I’ve felt guilty for being unproductive because of the hustle culture that’s so popular on Instagram.